PDF Version

 Responsibilities and Powers of School Boards

-- To confirm or modify the suspension or reinstate the student after receiving such a representation.
+- to confirm or modify the suspension or reinstate the student after receiving such a representation

-- To limit or place conditions on the teacher’s right to suspend, either with respect to an individual student or generally, if the board is of the opinion that the teacher has repeatedly
+- to limit or place conditions on the teacher’s right to suspend, either with respect to an individual student or generally, if the board is of the opinion that the teacher has repeatedly– suspended an individual student for reasons that are not justified – suspended students for reasons that are not justified

 *Appropriate-use policies may include provisions that prohibit accessing, uploading, downloading, sharing or distributing information or material that the school board has determined to be objectionable or not in keeping with the maintenance of a positive school environment.